galasa

 Configuring authentication

 If you have installed your Galasa Ecosystem by using the Galasa Ecosystem Helm chart that is provided with Galasa, you will have access to the Galasa Web UI.
-To get a value for the GALASA_TOKEN property, log into the Galasa Web UI and request a personal access token which can be copied into the GALASA_TOKEN property.
+To get a value for the GALASA_TOKEN property, log into the Galasa Web UI and request a personal access token (using the 'My Settings' page) which can be copied into the GALASA_TOKEN property.
 The instructions on how to do this are displayed in a dialog box in the Galasa Web UI.
 You can choose to set the token as an environmental variable but the value would not persist across terminals, so is only valid for that session.

 Authentication architecture